ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

     type family S a where
         S a = T a

-If this proposal were to be accepted now, it would not be possible to write ``S``, because there is no way of stating the ``C a`` constraint.
-Top-level kind signatures solve this issue handily.
+Without these signatures, it would not be possible to write ``S a``, but an explicit signature allows the programmer to specify the needed kind.

 ::